IceTiltHockeyLeague/.github/profile/README.md

 ## Community

-Join our Discord community where we discuss everything related to the league, tournaments, and more.
+Our Discord community is where we discuss everything related to the league, tournaments, and more.
 You can join us at [discord.gg/icetilthockeyleague](https://discord.gg/icetilthockeyleague).

 ## Tournaments